tomzx/blog.tomrochette.com-content/agi/books/jeff-hawkins-on-intelligence/article.md

 * The lowest of the functional regions, the primary sensory areas, are where sensory information first arrives in the cortex
 * V1 (the primary visual area) is concerned with low-level visual features such as tiny edge-segments, small-scale components of motion, binocular disparity (for stereo-vision), and basic color and constrast information
 * Eventually, sensory information passes into "association areas," which is the name sometimes used for the regions of the cortex that receive inputs from more than one sense
-* It is thanks to association regions that your are able to be aware that the sight of a fly crawling up your arm and the tickling sensation you feel there share the same cause
+* It is thanks to association regions that you are able to be aware that the sight of a fly crawling up your arm and the tickling sensation you feel there share the same cause
 * Pyramidal neurons comprises 8 out of every 10 neuron cells of the neocortex
 * Mountcastle suggests that since (all the brain) regions all look the same, perhaps they are actually performing the same basic operation.
 He proposed that the cortex uses the same computational tool to accomplish everything it does
 * Mountcastle argues that the reason one region of cortex looks slightly different from another is because of what it is connected to, and not because its basic function is different.
 He concludes that there is a common function, a common algorithm, that is performed by all cortical regions